Usage Tips:

 Sample Output:

-# Start bloodhound
+TO-DO# Start bloodhound

 bloodhound